DavidWBrooks/Copyvios/README.md

 *Combine word hashes, between 3 and 5 at a time, into grams *Look for matching grams between the sources
 *Use the extents of the matches to color the plain text.

+The purpose of the varying size nGrams is: 3 consecutive significant words constitute a match, but we should lengthen the match if one or more words are from a list of common short words.
+A maximum of five feels right.
+The hashing algorithm easily accommodates 3 significant words.
+The short words are (currently) not included in the hash.